 Multi-levels condos, as shown below can be a little more confusing to read as you have to understand how the relationship between the stairs and the open space on the second floor will all work together.
 When looking at a multi-level floorplan, the first floor will display the location of the staircase, any features under the stairs (in the example below it’s a storage area) as well as the direction of the stairs, marked with UP and a directional arrow.
 The second-floor layout will also display the staircase marked with DN for down, and an arrow in the opposite direction.
 Usually with condos, the second floor is open in some areas to view the floor below, and this area will be shown, as with the example below with a dotted X indicating the open area.
 Other elements will be clearly labeled, such as the Low Wall below, indicating a railing-type feature with a view below.

 We find that the best way to really visualize your space is to use a combination of our renderings, model suites or vignettes where available as well as the help of our sales professionals.
 Start by visualizing yourself walking in the front door and take yourself through the suite to really understand how your space will work, look and feel.
 Not every floor plan will work for your lifestyle or living situation and that’s okay.
-And of course, if you have any questions, were always here to help you find the space that works for you.
+And of course, if you have any questions, we’re always here to help you find the space that works for you.
+View our full list of condominiums in Toronto and in the GTA here.